Cloufield/GWASTutorial/08_LDSC/README.md

 LDSC can be downloaded from github (GPL-3.0 license):
 [https://github.com/bulik/ldsc](https://github.com/bulik/ldsc)

-For ldsc, we need anaconda to create virtual environment.
+For ldsc, we need anaconda to create virtual environment (for python2).
 If you haven't installed Anaconda, please check [how to install anaconda](https://cloufield.github.io/GWASTutorial/80_anaconda/).

 ```Bash